JasmineTJ/Parkinson-s-Disease-Detection-Transfer-Learning/README.md

-# Parkinson's Disease Detection Using Sketch Analysis and Deep Learning
+# Parkinson's Disease Diagnosis Using Sketch Analysis and Deep Learning

 This research project focuses on the detection of Parkinson's Disease (PD) by analyzing sketching behavior, a fine motor symptom of PD.
 We conducted experiments on a substantial number of individuals, both with PD and a healthy control group.
 The objective was to introduce a system capable of differentiating PD patients based on their sketching behavior.